Updated: Oct 15, 2022

 That is out of your control and has everything to do with your dentist but if you chose a fluoride-free dentist, it shouldn't be an issue.
 What is in your control is choosing what floss, mouthwash, and toothpaste to use.
 Remember to pick one that does not contain it.
 The product with the most alternative varieties would be the oral dentrifice section, your toothpaste.

 Out of all of those products listed above, the best fluoride free toothpaste has to be the nano hydroxyapatite toothpaste.
 This is the only one that can achieve a similar result to what fluoride does.
 It can reverse cavities because it contains a lot of calcium and phosphate ions which are the building blocks for enamel remineralization.
 The charcoal and xylitol are unable to achieve this effect so we would not recommend those as an alternative.

 If you are seeking fluoride-free dentistry, you need to find a dentist who has accepted the philosophy but you also need to make sure that their practice is located in a non-fluoridated community.
 Even if they have good intentions... all of the water they use will be contaminated with the substance.

 Last but not least, if you do choose to go this route, at least use a hydroxyapatite toothpaste since it has the ability to reverse cavities!
-If you have any questions, please feel free to contact one of our dentist in long island city.
+If you have any questions, please feel free to schedule a dental check up with one of our dentist in long island city.